The Root of all Evil

 In Robert Heinlein’s novel, Stranger in a Strange Land, a Fair Witness is a professional specifically employed to observe without extrapolation, to strip away assumptions and other layers of interpretation.
 A Fair Witness, looking at your unopened leftovers, would tell you what the lid says, not what’s inside.

 Most of us are not fair witnesses.
 Our labels have disconnected us from reality.
 Our lives have come mediated as ideas come between us and actual experience.
-We rely on the media as a replacement.
+We rely on the media, but it screens us from reality.
 This is how fake news can proliferate: a mind disconnected from immediate experience can believe anything.

 When such a mind dominates the body — that is, when we’re stuck in our heads — we can lose our senses, becoming “unhinged.”
 When a whole society is built on ideas, it can lead to speculation and stock market crashes, to civilization and its collapse.
 The intention to “be good” paves the road to hell.